davoodharun/terragrunt-scaffolder/cmd/tgs/Testing-Framework.md

 - performs validation for tgs.yaml file
 - after the generate command completes successfully, there should be:
     - a .infrastructure/config folder
-    - config folder has an .hcl file for each environment listed in tgs.yaml
+    - config folder has subfolders for each stack which each have  an .hcl file for each environment listed in tgs.yaml
     - a .infrastructure/_components folder
+    - the _component folder has a subfolder in it for each stack listed in tgs.yaml
     - a subscription folder for each subscription listed in tgs.yaml
     - each subscription folder has a subscription.hcl file
     - region folders within each subscription folder that match the regions listed in the stack.yaml